natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project 02 - Exploratory Data Analysis/README.md

 - 'department_id': ID number that uniquely identifies each grocery department category
 - 'department': name of the department

-The dataset is stored as a CSV file named `movies_and_shows.csv`.

-**Note:** The column names given above are reflective of their names *after* they were renamed in the Jupyter Notebook.

 ## Objective <a id="objective"></a>

 The primary objective of this project is to uncover insights into the shopping habits of Instacart customers.